-When real estate owners default on foreclosure HUD home loans, HUD forecloses the properties and sells them to the general public at a public foreclosure auction.
+Many real estate investors think the only way to learn how to buy HUD homes is to be a first-time homebuyer eligible for HUD programs, but the truth is that knowing how to buy HUD home foreclosures can be one of the best skills an investor can have.
+When real estate owners default on HUD home loans, HUD forecloses the properties and sells them at a public foreclosure auction.
 Finding and purchasing HUD foreclosures can help you save big on your next house or real estate investment property, often well below market value.

-HUD home foreclosures have already gone through the entire foreclosure process.
-It started after the borrower defaulted on the FHA-insured loan used to originally purchase the property, and ended when the originating lender was paid off by HUD (as has been guaranteed via the FHA insurance).
-HUD now has become the owner of the real estate.
+HUD (the U.S. Department of Housing and Urban Development) home foreclosure properties have already gone through the entire foreclosure process, which starts when the borrower defaults on the FHA-insured loan used to originally purchase the property, and ends when the originating lender was paid off by HUD (as the loan has been guaranteed by FHA insurance).
+HUD now has become the owner of the foreclosed real estate.

-Like the lenders it insures against borrower default, HUD (aka the federal government) does not want to become a property owner.
-So it sells HUD home foreclosures through approved real estate brokers who advertise themselves as approved HUD brokers.
+Like the lenders it insures against borrower default, HUD does not want to become a property owner.
+So it sells HUD foreclosure homes through online auction companies and approved real estate brokers who advertise themselves as HUD-approved brokers.
 These HUD-approved real estate professionals advertise their services in a number of places, including local newspapers and phone books.

 HUD home foreclosures on the Internet are maintained by various management companies all under contract with HUD.
-However, purchasing a HUD home can only be done via an offer submitted by a HUD-approved real estate broker.
+However, purchasing a HUD home can only be done via an offer submitted by a HUD-approved real estate broker or via a HUD-approved online auction.

-Based on the agency’s online home buying guide, here’s some suggestions on how to purchase a HUD home:
+Based on the agency’s online home buying guide, here are some suggestions on how to purchase a HUD home:

 After you’ve come up with a rough idea of how much you can afford, make an appointment with a lender.
 A lender can officially pre-qualify you for a loan and let you know how much home you can purchase based on a set formula that takes into consideration your monthly gross income, long-term debt and other monthly expenses.